 Viewers love it, too.
 As the Post’s TV critic Hank Stuever wrote earlier this year (in a piece titled “You need a hug and a good cry, America, and that’s what ‘This Is Us’ was made for”), the sweetly sad series manages to hit an emotional nerve every week as it chronicles the adventures of the Pearson family in Pittsburgh.
 The show came along at the perfect time, when many viewers are seeking an outlet for escapism.

 “Forget your problems and focus on theirs: that’s the great gift of the rare, relatable weekly weepy,” he wrote.
 “Tethered to a believable foundation, ‘This Is Us’ satisfyingly counters its ups with precisely enough downs.
-It’s a show that is pleasant and sad, but not too sad, not right now, no-thank-you.”If you're watching NBC's breakout hit "This Is Us," chances are you are also crying a lot.
+It’s a show that is pleasant and sad, but not too sad, not right now, no-thank-you.”If you watched Season 1 of NBC's breakout hit "This Is Us," chances are you were also crying a lot.
 (Nicki DeMarco/The Washington Post)